syncfusion-content/wpf-docs/wpf/Calculate/Function-Reference-Section.md

 mean is the arithmetic mean of the distribution.

-standard_dev is the standard deviation of the distribution.
+standardDeviation is the standard deviation of the distribution.

 cumulative is a logical value that determines the form of the function.
 If cumulative is True, NORMDIST returns the cumulative distribution function; if False, it returns the probability mass function.

 ### Remarks

-* Standard_dev must be > 0.
+* standardDeviation must be > 0.
 * The equation for the normal density function (cumulative = False) is: